Almost a decade back, building mobile-friendly websites was the main challenge.

 A blog, even if it is highly trafficked, is a blog.

-There is a clear glass ceiling you can reach by remaining in the ‘blog bubble.
+You can reach a clear glass ceiling by remaining in the ‘blog bubble.

 This does not mean bloggers do not provide value.
-From a business growth perspective, though, you can only go so far as a blogger.
+You can only go so far as a blogger from a business growth perspective.

 Look at some of the significant influencers in the online marketing arena.
-Moz has some great content on SEO and online marketing on its website.
-However, Moz exerts its influence in the space through its SEO tools and metrics.
+Moz’s website has some great content on SEO and online marketing.
+However, Moz influences the space through its SEO tools and metrics.

-Even if you have never read a blog post by Moz, you must have used domain authority (DA) as a metric to evaluate a website.
+Even if you have never read a Moz blog post, you must have used domain authority (DA) as a metric to evaluate a website.

-It is perhaps challenging to replicate the level of success Moz has achieved with its online tools.
-You can, however, still break the blog-bubble by starting a mobile app.
+It is perhaps challenging to replicate Moz’s success with its online tools.
+You can, however, still break the blog bubble by starting a mobile app.

 If you make your own app, you will immediately set yourself apart from other bloggers.
-More than that, you can start branding yourself as a platform and not just a blog.
+You can also start branding yourself as a platform rather than just a blog.

 #2: Riding the wave

 Every trend in the tech space is like a wave.
-It rises in popularity and establishes a new normal until a new trend comes along.
+It rises in popularity and establishes a new normal until a new trend emerges.

 Mobile apps are the trend right now.
-There is no direct alternative one can see on the horizon that will replace apps altogether.
+No direct alternative is on the horizon that will replace apps altogether.

-As a blogger, you need to understand one simple point: this is the time to ride the wave.
+As a blogger, you must understand one simple point: this is the time to ride the wave.

-Launching an app for your blog gives you a chance to establish an app business.
+Launching an app for your blog allows you to establish an app business.
 Yes, there is a lot of competition in the app space, and the chances of success are slim.
-However, the payoff is massive if you manage to succeed and build a community of budding app readers.
+However, the payoff is massive if you succeed and build a community of budding app readers.

 #3: Attracting the attention of your users

 Much of modern online marketing is an attention game.
-There are endless businesses across the world trying to master digital marketing.
+Countless businesses worldwide are trying to master digital marketing.

 Every channel is on the table: search engines, social media, video ads, press releases, and more.